Three People in Suspected Burglary Ring Arraigned in Mentor

 Nelson, Williams and Santos will likely face more charges after their case is heard by the Lake County grand jury.

-Police believe that trio, as well as several others, are involved in the string of break-ins that have plagued Mentor, Painesville Township and Madison Township in the last few months, Powers said.
+Police believe that trio, as well as several others, are involved in the string of break-ins that have plagued Mentor, Painesville Township and Madison Township , Powers said.

 Powers added that police are looking for other people who they believe are involved.